-How To Stream Your Church Service -- Top 10 Streaming Solutions
+How To Stream Your Online Church Service -- Top 10 Streaming Solutions

 April 28, 2021

-Altar Live has worked together with nearly a thousand churches in the past six months, and there are clear preferred live streaming platforms in the church space.
+Altar Live has worked together with nearly a thousand churches in the past six months, and there are clear preferred live streaming platforms in the church space for your online church service.
 We take a look at each of them with an eye on what churches value from a live stream service.

 - Distribution.
 In each church, the members have their preferred platforms on which to watch: YouTube, Facebook, Altar Live, Church Online, their own church’s website.
 Most church’s would prefer not to fight against their congregants preferences, so they would like to capture their service and stream it to as many destinations as are available.
 In addition, churches find the reach of social media to be an unprecedented means by which to reach new audiences who might otherwise never visit their church building (or any church building, for that matter).